noaione/yuusha-shoukan-ln/sources/v05/chapter2.md

 Indeed, although it might be quite shameful of me...
 It seems that I’m sulking a bit right now.
 Seeing me turning away, Alice looked troubled as she bowed her head over and over again.
-No, well, it’s true that complaining to Alice won’t help anything but.... being in that situation isn’t funny.
+No, well, it’s true that complaining to Alice won’t help anything but... being in that situation isn’t funny.

 [Muuu, I understand.
 I’ll make a proper apology.]